Rectangular Elements

 3. Strain-Displacement Matrix and Stiffness

 Since the shape functions now contain x and y terms, their derivatives are no longer constant.
-For example, for N_1:
+For example, for N 1 :

 The element stiffness matrix is calculated using the standard formula: